ruediger/help.github.com/_posts/2009-11-16-egit-corruption.markdown

 Avoiding future corruption
 --------------------------

-We recommend users avoid using EGit to push their repos if they are using a version prior to 0.8.4.
+We recommend users avoid using EGit/JGit to push their repos if they are using a version prior to 0.8.4.